Effective Date October 21, 2020

 We will not use your personal information for decisions based solely on automated processing if the decision has legal effects concerning you or if it significantly affects you, unless you gave your explicit consent for this processing.

-Sharing Your Personal Information with Third Parties
+Sharing Your Personal Information with Second Party Affiliates and/or Third Parties

 Except as described here or in any of our other applicable privacy policies, we will not sell, distribute, lease, or provide any of your personal information to any third parties unless we have your permission to do so or are required by law.
 We share your personal information with the following categories of recipients: